10 Best AI Sales Tools That Actually Close Deals in 2026

 Salesforce Einstein:

 Built on nearly a decade of machine learning development, Salesforce Einstein integrates predictive, generative, and agentic AI into the Salesforce platform.
 Einstein embeds artificial intelligence across Sales Cloud, Service Cloud, and Marketing Cloud workflows instead of operating as a standalone tool.
-The platform combines three distinct AI approaches: predictive models that forecast outcomes, generative capabilities that create content, and agentic systems that execute multi-step tasks on their own.

 Key Features